Read Time: 8 Minutes

 Most sleep diaries do not include nocturia, but a commonly utilized tool in urology is a bladder diary.
 Studies show that prescription treatment for nocturia has low efficacy.22 Personalized lifestyle interventions may help to improve quality of life for these patients.
 Many patients will see symptom relief with simple modifications to liquid, caffeine, and alcohol intake, reductions in smoking, or exercise interventions.23-25 Some studies suggest that excessive sodium consumption may be associated with nocturia, and early experimental evidence in a small group of patients with high salt intake has shown reductions in nocturia.26 However, for others, underlying causes may not be as easily controlled.

 What considerations may improve these patients’ quality of life?

 Key Consideration: Benign Prostatic Hyperplasia

-Nocturia is one of the most frequent urinary tract symptoms in men with benign prostatic hyperplasia (BPH), also called prostate gland enlargement.27 BPH is very common, affecting 50% of middle-aged men and 90% of men over 80 years.26 Yet only a quarter of men with BPH go on to develop benign prostatic obstruction, and many men with BPH are symptomless.26 For these reasons, other common causes of urinary tract problems need to be considered even if BPH is present.28 Over the years, treatment guidelines for benign prostatic hyperplasia have evolved, and surgery is rarely a frontline intervention anymore.28
+Nocturia is one of the most frequent urinary tract symptoms in men with benign prostatic hyperplasia (BPH), also called prostate gland enlargement.27 BPH is very common, affecting 50% of middle-aged men and 90% of men over 80 years.28 Yet only a quarter of men with BPH go on to develop benign prostatic obstruction, and many men with BPH are symptomless.
+For these reasons, other common causes of urinary tract problems need to be considered even if BPH is present.28 Over the years, treatment guidelines for benign prostatic hyperplasia have evolved, and surgery is rarely a frontline intervention anymore.28